Baked Gullah Red Rice

 - Bake the dish for 30 minutes.
 Then remove the foil and continue baking for another 15 minutes until the rice is tender.

 - Remove the rice dish from the oven and let the rice sit, undisturbed, for at least 10 minutes.
 Afterwards, use a fork to fluff the rice.
-Taste the rice and season with more cajun seasoning to preference, if needed.
+Taste the rice and season with more Creole Cajun seasoning to preference, if needed.
 Serve Gullah red rice immediately with a garnish of chopped parsley/scallions, if desired, as-is or alongside your favorite main entree.
 Enjoy!

 Notes